cvmigero/flexurba/README.md

 The function `DoU_classify_grid()` also allows to adapt the standard parameters in the DEGURBA algorithm.
-For example, the population thresholds for urban centres are adapted in the code example below.
+For example, the population thresholds for urban centres can be adapted by changing the following
+parameters:

 - `UC_density_threshold = 1250`: the minimum density threshold for urban
   centres (`UC`) is changed to 1250 inhabitants per km² instead of the